AzBuilder/terrakube/README.md

 - **Access Control:** You can use [DEX](https://github.com/dexidp/dex) to authenticate in Terrakube with various identity providers, such as Azure Active Directory, Amazon Cognito, Github, SAML, and more.
 You can also leverage your existing groups to assign granular permissions to Workspaces, Modules, VCS, and other resources.

-- **Remote Backend:** Terrakube supports both `remote backend` and `cloud` block so you can run your workflow directly from the Terraform CLI.
+- **Remote Backend:** Terrakube supports both `remote backend` and `cloud` block so you can run your workflow directly from the Terraform / OpenTofu CLI.

 ### Getting Started